shimamooo/shimamooo/README.md

 ### Hi there 👋

 My name is Anthony!
-I am a web developer thirsting for knowledge in this field.
-Let me know if you'd like us to work on any projects!
+I am a frontend web developer that excels at building beautiful, responsive websites.
+My core belief in programming is to always use best practices for greater web accessibility and semantic code!

 [![AnthonyKuang's github stats](https://github-readme-stats.vercel.app/api?username=AnthonyKuang)](https://github.com/AnthonyKuang/github-readme-stats)